corda/samples/non-fungible-token-dvp/README.md

 See https://docs.corda.net/getting-set-up.html.

-For a brief introduction to Token SDK in Corda, see <medium blog link to be inserted>
+For a brief introduction to Token SDK in Corda, see https://medium.com/corda/introduction-to-token-sdk-in-corda-9b4dbcf71025

 # Usage